Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution

-Understanding the variance is a first step when interested in the ICE distribution.
-We continue by expressing the ICE distribution in terms of the data generating distribution $F_{Y}$.
-In absence of unmeasured confounding, i.e. $Y^{0}, Y^{1} \independent A \mid \boldsymbol{L}$, the distribution of $Y^{1}$ or $Y^{0}$ is commonly expressed in terms of $F_{Y}$ using the (non-parametric) g-computation formula \citep{Hernan2019} which is also known as intervention formula in the field of causal graphical models \citep{Lauritzen2002}.
-Because of the independence, $Y^{a}\mid\boldsymbol{L}=\boldsymbol{\ell}$ equals in distribution $Y^{a}\mid \boldsymbol{L}=\boldsymbol{\ell}, A=a$ which by causal consistency is equal to the distribution of $Y \mid \boldsymbol{L}=\boldsymbol{\ell},A=a$.
-Thus, the conditional distribution of the potential outcome can be estimated from the observed data.
+Understanding the conditional variance is a first step beyond the CATEs when interested in the conditional ICE distribution.
+We continue by expressing the ICE distribution in terms of the observed outcome distribution given $A$ and $\boldsymbol{X}$, i.e.~$F_{Y \mid A, \boldsymbol{X}}$.